BIGdeadLock/Graph-Crawler/README.md

 In our use case, if the email address is common it is considered junk, for example an email address of the university or a spam email address.
 If the email address is rare it is considered good, for example a real email address.

+### Email Domain Probability Distribution
+In order to account for the possibility of fake email addresses, I decided to map the email domains to a probability.
+To do so I used the following steps:
+1) Extract all email addresses domain from the graph's email nodes.
+2) For each domain, count the number of times it appears in the graph.
+3) Calculate the probability of each domain by dividing the number of times it appears by the total number of counted domains.

 ### Ranking Algorithm
 We need a ranking algorithm that will be able to rank the urls based on the number of email addresses and the weights.